History of Chinese Tea

 This area was known to have large and spaced apart leaves on tough stems.
 This 'large leaf' quality still prized today.

-Transportation and exportation also has a long history in China, and tea is no exception.
+Transportation and exportation also have a long history in China, and tea is no exception.
 With the long journeys these teas needed to make, various preservation methods and ways to compress (as seen in the image above) began to give birth.
 It was found that Pu Tea became better with age, so warehousing and aging became commonplace.

 With the diets of various regions around and within China at these times, this tea helped to aid in digestion and also fill in a few nutrient gaps that people's diets were often missing at the time.